lemire/simdprune/README.md

 The throughput of these functions is likely quite good.
 The latency spans several cycles, however.
 Especially expensive is ``prune_epi8`` due to its large table.

+These numbers assume that one is able to hide the cache/RAM latency by prefetching the bit masks.
+Table lookups from RAM take dozens of cycles at least.

 ```
 $ gcc -o benchmark benchmark.c -mavx2 -O3 && ./benchmark
 This test measures the latency in CPU cycles.